NzoCs/Learning-point-processes/scripts/CLI_README.md

 For support and questions:

-- Consult the documentation
+- Consult this documentation
+- Check the main project README: `../README.md`
-- Open a GitHub issue
+- Open a GitHub issue on the [New-LTPP repository](https://github.com/NzoCs/Learning-point-processes)
-- Contact the EasyTPP team
+- Contact the development team

 ## 📜 License

 This project is licensed under Apache 2.0.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](../LICENSE) file for details.

 ---

-**EasyTPP CLI v2.1** - Making Temporal Point Process research accessible and comprehensive.
+**New-LTPP CLI v2.1** - Making Temporal Point Process research accessible and comprehensive with modern Python packaging.

 ### 🎯 Next Steps